Metal Reflective Layer

 DVD rot is really a concern if you’ve transferred your family memories from tape to DVD.
 If it’s a commercial DVD with DVD rot, you can always go out and buy another one.

 But DVDs with family memories are irreplaceable.
-So, the best you can do is prevent your DVDs from being attacked with DVD rot by observing the following tips.
+So, the best you can do is stop DVD rot is by observing the following tips.

 - Touch only the outer edges of the disc and the center hole, when handling your DVD.

-- The top layer of your DVD shoud be given extra care.
+- The top layer of your DVD should be given extra care.
 A deep scratch there or exposure to excessive heat would speed up the onset of DVD rot.

 - Don’t stack your DVDs.
 Store them upright.